 Read our post about the most popular auto transport routes in the US.

 How long does it take to ship a car from east coast to west coast?

 Again, there are variables that influence the time it takes to ship a car across the country.
-Assuming your vehicle is shipped by a single driver, standard estimated times of delivery will apply.
-However, if there are two or multiple drivers, your coast to coast auto transport order will be concluded much quicker.
+A vehicle shipped by a single driver, standard estimated times of delivery will apply.
+However, if there are two or multiple drivers, your auto shipping order will be concluded much quicker.

 According to the FMCSA rules, drivers may drive for fourteen consecutive hours after they have been off duty for ten or more consecutive hours.
 This type of shift driving influences how long it takes to ship a car.
-Also, there are other factors that influence the time it takes for your car to be delivered to its destination.
-Some of these time-consuming – yet, essential – factors include:
+Other factors influence the time it takes for your car to arrive at its destination.
+Some of these time-consuming—yet, essential—factors include: